Glossary

 F

-Representation of the members of the university belonging to the department/faculty, elected according to status groups (professors, academic and artistic staff, students, technical and administrative staff).
-The F. is responsible for all matters relating to the department/faculty, particularly in the areas of research and teaching.
+A representative body elected by status groups (professors, academic and artistic staff, students, technical and administrative staff) comprising members of the university belonging to the department or School.
+The council is responsible for all matters concerning the department/School, particularly in the areas of research and teaching.

-Higher education entrance qualification for a specific subject or group of subjects, including at academic institutions of higher education (universities).
-In Lower Saxony, the vocational upper secondary schools conclude with an F. H., just as the "Immaturenprüfung" (or "Z-Prüfung") represents such a higher education entrance qualification.
+A qualification entitling the holder to enter higher education for a specific subject or group of subjects, including at research-oriented universities.
+In Lower Saxony, vocational upper secondary schools lead to a university entrance qualification, just as the ‘Immaturenprüfung’ (or ‘Z-Prüfung’) constitutes such a qualification.

 Student body

-Organisation of the students of a department/faculty.
-A Student council is elected once a year.
+Organisation of students within a department or School.
+A student council is elected once a year.

 Student council (FSR)

-Elected representation of the students of a department/faculty, which looks after their interests.
+Elected body representing the students of a department or School, which looks after their interests.

-Semesters in which a student was enrolled in one and the same degree programme.
-Leave semesters are not subject semesters, but are counted as university semesters.
+Semesters during which a student was enrolled on the same degree programme.
+Leave-of-absence semesters are not counted as academic semesters, but are counted as university semesters.

-Is offered by one or more members of the teaching staff ("subject advisor") of a subject, usually once a week during the lecture period.
-The F. provides help with questions regarding specialised studies.
+Offered by one or more members of the teaching staff (‘subject advisers’) for a particular subject, usually once a week during the lecture term.
+This service provides assistance with questions regarding the progression of specialised studies.

 Change of subject